galaxyproject/training-material/learning-pathways/building_tutorials.md

 priority: 10

 pathway:
-  - section: "Module 1: What is this Github malarchy and why do I have to know it?"
+  - section: "Module 1: What is Github and why do I have to use it?"
     description: |
       Galaxy training material is hosted on Github.
 Finding these materials and getting used to the ideas of submitting a 'Pull request' is a crucial starting point for developing training material in Galaxy.
   tutorials: